takanory/slides/20200417pycon/PITCHME.md

 @snapend

 Note:
-* Last year, I was challenged to talk or poster at Python Conference around the world, which I called PyCon tour.
+* Last year,...
+I was challenged to talk or poster at Python Conference around the world, which I called PyCon tour.
+* I presented at 9 conferences on the tour, mostly in Asia.
-* This talk is the final point of the tour.
+* This talk could be the final point of the tour, so I'm deeply moved.
+* Now, let's get back to the main topic.

 ---